mickfuzz/phd4/_posts/thesis_chapters/2023-12-1-Introduction.md

 to come - for now see outline of thesis at the end of chapter

-## Research Questions - October 2023
+## Research Questions - Feb 2023

-- What pedagogical tools and processes are available to support novices to overcome barriers to game coding and design?
+1. What pedagogical tools and processes are available to support novices to overcome barriers to participation in game coding processes?
-- How can participants build agency in an evolving community of game makers?
+2. How can learners build agency in an evolving community of game makers?
-- How can game design patterns support the development of coding practices with novices?
+3. How can game design patterns support the development of coding practices with novices?

 <!-- ## Research Questions - Early 2023